bereniceru/Fitness-Tracker-/README.md

 A full-stack MERN application for tracking exercise workouts.

 ## Features
-- Add new exercises with reps, weight, unit, and date
+- Adds new exercises with reps, weight, unit, and date
 - View all exercises in a table format
 - Edit existing exercises
-- Delete exercises
+- Delete exercises in the table
+- uses MongoDB to handle data

 ## Screenshots